chemprop/chemprop/docs/source/autoapi/models/index.rst

          normalized by ``accumulate_grad_batches`` internally.

-   .. py:method:: validation_step(batch: chemprop.v2.data.dataloader.TrainingBatch, batch_idx: int = 0)
+   .. py:method:: validation_step(batch, batch_idx = 0)

       Operates on a single batch of data from the validation set.
       In this step you'd might generate examples or calculate anything of interest like accuracy.

       :param batch: The output of your :class:`~torch.utils.data.DataLoader`.
       :param batch_idx: The index of this batch.